kammitama5/kammitama5.github.io/_posts/2022-04-02-Saturday-April-2nd.md

 - Combinatorics: Last vertex visited on a random walk: cover tours, random cover tours, etc
 - Math Grad seminar: a talk inspired by R. Bell's Etale Fundamental Group.
 Also mentioned [The Freshman's Dream](https://en.wikipedia.org/wiki/Freshman%27s_dream)

+## Other Things
+- I am musing about next semester; there was originally a plan of not taking classes at all, but I might just sign up for Complex Analysis and a Graduate
+Combinatorics class on Spectral Graph Theory.
+But this is not confirmed yet.
+I have until the 11th, which is when I sign up for classes (or not).
+- I get to hang out with my mentor from CSRMP this week!
+Hooray!

 ## Things
 - I actually had to give up a summer school this week, and I was super sad about it and moped for a day or two, but hopefully I can look at the notes and attend another time.
 - I'm still able to attend the other one, thankfully!